Loyola University Chicago Scholarships (2025–2026)

 Does it add time to your degree?

-No. The Honors curriculum is designed to integrate into your regular degree plan, not extend it.
+No. The Honors curriculum is designed to integrate with your regular degree plan, not extend it.

 Are there scholarships tied directly to Honors?

 The Honors Program does not offer extra money to incoming freshmen.
-However, current Honors students can earn awards like the Senior Award, Social Justice Award, and Leadership Award for their contributions and achievements.
+Current Honors students can earn awards like the Senior Award, Social Justice Award, and Leadership Award for their contributions and achievements.

 When should I apply?